Table of Contents

 The man known as the Big Show also likes to deal in big T20 scores.
 At the start of 2022, Glenn Maxwell made an unbeaten 154 playing for the Melbourne Stars against the Hobart Hurricanes to complete the highest individual score in the Big Bash.

 Maxwell also currently holds Australia’s third highest score in this format.
 Against Sri Lanka in 2016, he hit an undefeated 145 from just 65 deliveries.
-As of April 2022, Glenn Maxwell has five centuries in T20s and his strike rate of 151 is an impressive one.
+As of March 2025, Glenn Maxwell has seven centuries in T20s and his strike rate of 154 is a seriously impressive one.

 How Did We Calculate the List of Best T20 Batsmen?